beve-org/beve/README.md

 > Yes, EVE is typically thousands of times faster than MessagePack for writing and reading arrays of numerical data.

 The table below shows binary message size versus EVE.
-A larger value means the binary produced is larger than EVE.
+A positive value means the binary produced is larger than EVE.

 | Test                                                         | Libraries (vs [Glaze](https://github.com/stephenberry/glaze)) | Message Size |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------ |